Save big (up to $1,875) on small business tools with our free membership, business.com+

 Alternatives to Mintzberg’s management theory

 Mintzberg isn’t the only one who outlined the importance of a proper and clearly defined management structure.
-Here are some other widely used management theories worth exploring for you and your business.
+Here are some other widely used management theories worth exploring for your business.

 Max Weber’s management theory, also known as the bureaucratic theory of management, emphasizes a formalized structure and hierarchy within organizations.
 Based on principles of rationality and efficiency, Weber advocated for clear rules, division of labor and impersonal relationships in the workplace.
 He believed that a well-structured bureaucracy could lead to increased productivity and organizational success, with advancement within an organization determined solely on qualifications and achievements, not personal connections.